Get

 3. Service Animals

 Service animals can help with pulling wheelchairs, reaching for medication, offering assistance during seizures, or calling for emergency services during a crisis.
-Better still, a service pet usually helps as guides for the visually impaired.
+Better still, a service pet usually helps as a guide for the visually impaired.

 These animals require specialized training to assist with their owner’s specific medical condition.
 They can also accompany their owners in public places as long as they are gentle and well-behaved.

-However, the law does not recognize cats as service animals because they are less trainable and have less range of motion.
-Today, the only designated service pets are dogs and miniature horses.
+However, the law does not recognize cats as service animals because they are less trainable than other service animals.
+Today, the only designated service pets in the US are dogs and miniature horses.

 How to Make a Cat an Emotional Support Animal